See how the street play movement is growing across the UK.

 Hackney was the second area of the country to adopt playing out sessions in a big way.
 There are currently over 30 streets that have regular sessions.
 The council is very supportive of street play and residents can apply, free of charge, for temporary road closures up to once a week.
 Applications are made on a simple form and residents need to collect signatures on a petition.
 Applications for closures must be received by a fixed deadline, during 2015 these are 31 January, 30 April, 30 June and 31 October.
 You can also download this guidance for Hackney residents consulting on and applying for a Play Street produced by Hackney Play Association.

-If you live in Hackney and are interested in getting playing out sessions going where you live, you can contact Claudia Draper who is the co-ordinator for Hackney Playing Out, a Hackney Play Association project funded by Hackney Council and in partnership with Playing Out CIC.
+If you live in Hackney and are interested in getting playing out sessions going where you live, you can contact Hackney Play Streets, a Hackney Play Association project funded by Hackney Council and in partnership with Playing Out CIC.
 You could also join the Hackney Facebook group to get in touch with others interested in street play in the borough.

 Hackney Gazette covered the launch of the Hackney play streets.